marcialeite24/nasa-web-app/README.md

 ## Usage
 - Enter a date range in the specified input fields (Start date must be before end date and end date must be today or earlier).
-- Click the "Fetch Data" button to retrieve the images based on your criteria.
+- Click the "Fetch Data" button to retrieve the images based on your date range selection.
 - Select the desired filters using the checkboxes.
 - Hover over images to see their titles displayed for quick information (only available on desktop), and click on an image to view additional details (title, explanation, date).